rclone/rclone/docs/content/rc.md

 				"bytes": total transferred bytes for this file, "checked": if the transfer is only checked (skipped, deleted), "timestamp": integer representing millisecond unix epoch,
-				"error": string description of the error (empty if successfull), "jobid": id of the job that this transfer belongs to }
+				"error": string description of the error (empty if successful), "jobid": id of the job that this transfer belongs to }
 		]